sanjaykmohanty/Module13-Challenge-from-Bacteria-to-Beef/README.md

 # Module13-Challenge-from-Bacteria-to-Beef
 ## Overview
 Volunteers participated in a study by twirling a sterile swab in their belly buttons to collect their microbes.
-The purpose of this project is to create a dynamic webpage where the volentiers should be able to identify the top 10 bacterial species in their belly buttons.
+The purpose of this project is to create a dynamic webpage where the volunteers should be able to identify the top 10 bacterial species in their belly buttons.

 This project consists of four technical analysis deliverables:

 - Horizontal Bar Chart
 - Bubble Chart
 - Gauge Chart
 - Customized Dashboard

-Technologies used for the deliverablesare HTML, CSS, JavaScript, Plotly, and D3.js
+Technologies used for the deliverables are HTML, CSS, JavaScript, Plotly, and D3.js

 ## Results